OdinsHat/Magento_Module_Experiments/OdinsHat_CarSafetyWidget/README.md

 * Car safety data on displayed product.
 * Car safety rating of least safe car.
 * Car safety data of particular brand and model.
+* Average safety rating of brand being viewed.
+* Average safety of year of manufacture beng viewed.

 Granted - all American.
 But EuroNCAP have promised to release an API on their next web refresh and this is for purely Magento educational